DikshithaAnand/AI_Teacher/README.md

 AI Teacher is a **local, offline AI-powered topic explainer** built using **Streamlit** and **Ollama**.
 It uses a lightweight **Phi language model** to generate fast and clear explanations without relying on cloud APIs or internet access after setup.

-This project is suitable for **learning, internships, mini projects, and demonstrations**.
+This project is suitable for **learning, internships, mini projects,  demonstrations**.

 ---